Rajpratik71/zfs_wiki/dRAID-HOWTO.md

 ### Rebuild for mirror vdev

-The sequential rebuild process also works for the mirror vdev.
-Currently it's enabled by default, if a drive is attached to a mirror or a mirror child vdev is replaced, the rebuild process will be called instead of resilver.
+The sequential rebuild process also works for the mirror vdev, when a drive is attached to a mirror or a mirror child vdev is replaced.

-Later it will be changed to use resilver by default, and rebuild only if the user explicitly requests so.
+By default, rebuild for mirror vdev is turned off.
+It can be turned on using the zfs module option _spa_rebuild_mirror=1_.

 ### Rebuild throttling